tybottorff/bottorffdocs/notes/literature_notes.md

  - compared to conventional Tregs (CD25<sup>high</sup>), these CD25<sup>low</sup> Tregs are more often in the cell cycle, express PD-1 (late stage IR) more often, and express CTLA-4 less (early stage IR)
 # Cellular alterations in immune checkpoint inhibitor therapy-related cardiac dysfunction
  - perhaps underlying conditions aggrevated from ICB to induce cardiac irAE
+# Cellular proliferation biases clonal lineage tracing and trajectory inference
+ - sampling bias can skew single cell datasets away from cellular composition they aim to represent
+ - here, they describe a form of sampling bias from repeated sampling from a growing, heterogeneous population
 # Changes of peripheral T cell subsets in melanoma patients with immune-related adverse events
 ## T cell changes in patients with severe irAEs receiving anti-PD-1 monotherapy
  - no clear differences